whycody/GoNext/README.md

 - The app is not in a working condition upon release.
 The team is not satisfied with the app and their work on the project, based on a questionare at the last meeting before final release. -->

-Projekt zakończy się sukcesem, jeśli:
+The project is considered to be successful if:
 <!--- By the final release date, all essential features, namely habit tracking, task and habit management and reminders, are fully implemented and pass acceptance tests without critical defects.
 Users find the app intuitive, user-friendly, and engaging, leading to positive feedback and a high level of satisfaction.
 Reminders are delivered accurately and on time, ensuring users can effectively manage their tasks and habits.
 Milestone tracking for goals is visually appealing, easy to understand, and provides users with a sense of achievement and progress. -->

-- Wszystkie user stories są wykonane, również jako zadania przypisane do nich.
+- All user stories are completed, including assigned tasks.
-- Wszyscy członkowie zespołu mieli równy wkład w projekt.
+- All team members contributed equally to the project.
-- Zespół jest zadowolony z aplikacji i swojej pracy nad projektem,
+- The team is satisfied with the application and their work on the project,

 <!-- - The interface of the app it appealing to most group members and clients. -->

-##### Lista ryzyków
+##### Risk List

 <!-- - RSK1 - PxI: 4x5=20; Inaccurate Time and Effort Estimations
   - Risk: The team lacks experience in estimating the time and effort required for tasks, leading to underestimations or overestimations, resulting in unforeseen project delays.
   - Impact: 5
   - Likelihood: 4 -->

-##### Działania do unikania ryzyków (PxI>=20)
+##### Actions for risk mitigations (PxI>=20)

 <!-- - R1 - Generative IA (LLM) can hallucinate:
     - Action: Provide users knowlegde of the limitations of generative AI and address potential inaccuracies in outputs.